In this Article

 High blood pressure is a common risk during pregnancy, which can have negative effects on both the mother and the baby.
 Yoghurt intake is known to calm down the body and lower blood pressure.
 It also decreases cholesterol levels and is good for the heart.

 6. Eases Stress and Anxiety

-Anxiety is common during pregnancy, and many women get stressed out on a daily basis.
+Anxiety is common during pregnancy, and there are many pregnant females who have stress.
 Yoghurt is a calming food that is healthy and a great substitute for other comfort desserts such as ice creams and cake.